rpianezza/GenomeDelta/README.md

 you may find **different parts of the same, new TE in different “clusters”**, so in different FASTA entries, each representing a “clean” gap in the coverage divided by a high coverage region (es. a part of the TE very similar to the old TE, where the reads are mapping).
-The option **–refine** is designed to tackle this issue.

 Those problems could be solved by playing with the options provided by the software, but multiple run of **GenomeDelta** could be necessary to